AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: menu; debug --> data --> protection domains

 :menuselection:`Debug --> Data --> Protection Domains`
-  For VxWorks AE only, this will open a new window containing the list of available protection domains in the target.
+  For VxWorks AE only, opens a new window containing the list of available protection domains in the target.
 To change to a different protection domain, simply click on it.
 A @c{*} character indicates the current protection domain.

 .. index:: menu; debug --> data --> assembly